 David Durfee is committed to developing an economy that works for everyone, pursuing sustainable energy policies that confront climate change, and protecting local control of education.
 David has made it his life’s work to advance community interests while maintaining fiscal responsibility.
 As the general manager of a local food co-operative, with more than 40 employees and 1600+ members, David oversaw a $5 million operating budget.
-He has been an honest voice of reason on SVSU school boards for the last six years.
-As the longest serving director on the Shaftsbury School Board, and a seasoned representative on the Mount Anthony Union School Board, David has led with courage and heart.
+He has been an honest voice of reason on SVSU school boards for the last eight years.
+As a long standing director on the former Shaftsbury School Board, and a seasoned representative on the Mount Anthony Union School Board, David has led with courage and heart.
 He combines his experience as a former educator with his business expertise, bringing reason to impassioned budget impasses.
 In addition to serving on school boards, he was appointed to the town Budget Committee and Ancient Roads Committee.
-He is a member of the Shaftsbury Democratic Committee and has twice been a delegate to the State Democratic Party Convention.
+He is a member of the Shaftsbury Democratic Committee and a three-time delegate to the State Democratic Party Convention.
 David was the founding director of the Shires of Vermont Marathon fundraiser for United Counseling Service's Children and Family Services program.
 He graduated with a BA from Williams College and received an MBA from Cornell University.
-He lives in the heart of Shaftsbury, Vermont with his wife, Melanie, their three sons, and a small flock of hens.
+He lives in the heart of Shaftsbury, Vermont with his wife, Melanie, and their three sons.

 David has spent the last 20 years living, working, and volunteering on the ground with community members throughout Bennington county.
 His work is a reflection of his commitment to key issues that impact working people and families.